 Since the occasion was a “fall” learning opportunity, the playing pieces were pumpkins and gourds.

 I’m happy to say that only one person picked up a pumpkin and threw it at another kid.
 Wait.
 I’m actually not happy about that.
 On the plus side, my kid wasn’t involved.

 This blog post is not an example of how to make a perfect tic-tac-toe board because mine definitely were not perfect or professional.
 If anything it is a lesson in “know thy audience.”
 Not one kindergartener mentioned the pencil marks that I didn’t erase or the scribbles that I painted over or the imperfect cuts.

 In other words, kindergarteners are AWESOME!
 They focus on the best things – having fun!
 Oh, and snack time.
 They really like snacks.

 I’m happy to say that the

 party Fall Learning Centers went well.
+The kids loved playing tic tac toe!
 I’m also happy to report that the rest of THE BOX is now in the recycle can.
 Bada bing, bada boom!

 If you liked this crafty project, I’ll bet you’ll like these too!
 Don’t break my heart – read on!